We welcome your feedback as an opportunity to help improve our services and justice delivery.

 Responses to complaints

-- We will acknowledge complaints within 3 working days, and aim to respond within 15 working days of receipt.
+- We will acknowledge complaints within 3 working days, and aim to respond within 21 calendar days of receipt.

 Complaints about a proceeding or a decision